top of page

 AGRA's goal is to help bring about a more sustainable agricultural future.

-To do this, AGRA will develop and operate commercial-scale plant factories that take all crops (namely staple crops such as wheat, rice and soy) out of the field and vertically stack them indoors, to mitigate their impact and sustainably produce food on earth and beyond.
+To do this, AGRA will develop and franchise commercial-scale Plant Factories that take all crops (ultimately staple crops such as wheat, rice and soy) out of the field and vertically stack them indoors, to mitigate their impact and sustainably produce food on earth and beyond.

 (For more details and references, see our white paper)